Shadow Work And Women’s Dynamics

 In my experience, the moment we as women start speaking with each other about the invisible dynamics happening between us, we can upgrade and adjust.
 By talking load about shadows which are anyway dancing around in the room, we learn 2 very important things:

-Actually, shadow naming can be pretty thrilling work!
+Actually, shadow naming can be pretty thrilling work, if we can make some fun about it!

 Why I'm passionate about women’s shadow work: Bringing those shadows and subtle relationship dynamics into light – to upgrade them